 Leader: Blessed be the King that comes in the name of the Lord:

-From this moment, the church is ushered into a hymn of praise reminding the congregation of the goodness of their God and God’s worthiness to be praised.
-The feelings of stress and insecurity with which you entered worship have been replaced by the awe and gratitude as you are lifted into God’s presence with singing, joining the congregation.
+Following the invitation, the church begins a hymn of praise, reminding you of the goodness and worthiness of God.
+That stress and insecurity you felt entering the building—it's being replaced by awe and gratitude as you are lifted into God's presence, joining the congregation in song.

 Worship is